 I am currently trying to find an agent to help me market the mystery series I’m writing.
 Book one, Blizzard Conditions, is complete and ready to submit.
 I recently broke up my first book into two, and even more recently, I discarded the new book one and revised the book two into the start of the series because I felt it was the stronger plot to use as a beginning.
 While the later books are essentially complete, I really hope to have the first one well into the final editing process with either a publisher or agent before declaring the others finished; in case I need to make changes of fact, characterization, or setting, I will need to carry those changes through the later volumes.

 My working title for the series is 2011: Sheriff Al Jordan’s Year from Hell.
 I classify them as small town sheriff’s procedurals.
 The fictional setting is Jackson, Tecumseh County, Illinois, on the Mississippi River between St. Louis and Cairo.
 I chose 2011 for the time frame because it was a miserable year weather-wise in that area and the economy was still in the doldrums.
 Both severe weather events and the nearly bankrupt state of the county economy hamper him throughout the series.
 All the cases start out as relatively routine, but soon burgeon into much larger cases that exceed the bounds of his county and his resources to deal with them, so he needs to call for help from state or federal agencies.
 In the early books, he doesn’t even have his own jail or detention facilities.

 The narrator is Al Jordan.
-He is starting his sixth term as sheriff and has worked in that office before as deputy since graduating from high school.
+He is starting his sixth term as sheriff and has worked in that office before as deputy since turning twenty-one.
 He is a sixty-six-year-old bachelor, mild-mannered and highly respected by his deputies and colleagues in the courthouse.
 He is not hard-boiled or macho.
 Because of meager staffing, Al spends more time in the field than most sheriffs in counties of a similar size.